Jan Baptist van Helmont: Digestion

-The Willow tree experiment
+Willow tree experiment

 Helmont's experiment on a willow tree has been considered among the earliest quantitative studies on plant nutrition and growth and as a milestone in the history of biology.
-The experiment was only published posthumously in Ortus Medicinae (1648) and may have been inspired by Nicholas of Cusa who wrote on the same idea in De staticis experimentis (1450).
+The experiment was only published posthumously in Ortus Medicinae (1648) and may have been inspired by similar experiments by Santorio, published in Ars de statica medicina (1614).
 Helmont grew a willow tree and measured the amount of soil, the weight of the tree and the water he added.
 After five years the plant had gained about 164 lbs (74 kg).
 Since the amount of soil was nearly the same as it had been when he started his experiment (it lost only 57 grams), he deduced that the tree's weight gain had come entirely from water.